Manchester United can win the Premier League, says Solskjaer | Goal.com

 "Of course we need to improve on last season but I don't think any team will run away with it.

 "I go into every single game wanting to win, so maybe that's the answer to your question.
-If you win every game you end up with a with a trophy."
+If you win every game you end up with a trophy."

 Solskjaer's decisions as Man Utd manager have come under-fire in recent matches, with the Norwegian criticised for not substituting Fred prior to the midfielder being sent off against Paris-Saint Germain and the back five formation deployed against Leipzig has also been questioned.